PoppyDev/WooCommerce-Variation-Highlights/README.md

 It will also allow you to identify duplicate SKU's and highlight the box when removed, making it easier to see which variation requires a valid SKU.

 This plugin can be removed/deleted when finished with to help keep your site clean of unwanted code after use.
 It can always be re-installed when required.
-It has no connection to your databse and purely relise on JS to function.
+It has no connection to your database and relise on a 2kb JS file to function.